MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-settingsync.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 Prevent the "personalize" group from syncing to and from this PC.
 This turns off and disables the "personalize" group on the "sync your settings" page in PC settings.

 If you enable this policy setting, the "personalize" group will not be synced.